-I am Professor Emerita of Classical Studies, and I worked at the OU from 2011-2017.
-I'm also a Visiting Professor within Politics and International Studies at the University of Warwick and, in the academic year 2017-18, I am Robert E. and Susan T. Rydell Visiting Professor at Gustavus Adolphus College in Minnesota.
+I am Professor Emerita of Classical Studies, and I worked at the OU from 2011-2017, when I decided that I didn't want to spend any more time in meetings and admin!
+Since then, I became a Visiting Professor within Politics and International Studies at the University of Warwick and, in 2017-18, I had an intellectually and pedagogically stimulating year as Robert E. and Susan T. Rydell Visiting Professor at Gustavus Adolphus College in Minnesota.

-Doctoral theses I have supervised include work on the female body in Christian late antiquity, the historiography of ancient Athenian and pre-Hellenic women in the 19th and early 20th centuries, sixteenth- to seventeenth-century medical illustrations, the patient in the work of Rufus of Ephesus, and infertility and blame in the ancient world.
-I am currently supervising PhD students working on classical reception at Stourhead, memory and forgetting in ancient Greek literature and historiography, and magic in Roman Britain.
+Doctoral theses I have supervised include work on the female body in Christian late antiquity, the historiography of ancient Athenian and pre-Hellenic women in the 19th and early 20th centuries, sixteenth- to seventeenth-century medical illustrations, the patient in the work of Rufus of Ephesus, infertility and blame in the ancient world, classical reception at Stourhead, and memory and forgetting in ancient Greek literature.
+I am currently supervising a PhD on magic in Roman Britain.

 From my PhD (on ancient Greek menstruation) onwards, I have been interested in setting ancient medical thought within its social and cultural context, as one way - among others - of making sense of life.
 I've therefore looked at ancient ideas about creation, the role of women, and sacrifice to illuminate Hippocratic gynaecology (Hippocrates' Woman: Reading the female body in ancient Greece, Routledge, 1998).